 Fixed Income Investing vs. Variable Income Investing

-For that reason, you should know the difference between fixed-income and variable-income investments.
+Therefore, you should know the difference between fixed-income and variable-income investments.

 Fixed-income investments pay a prescribed amount of income on a regular schedule.
 Additionally, fixed-income investments often have fixed interest rates that they pay.